 databases, bit stream generator, timing analysis engines, clock router, and so

 - Tackled cross functional projects such as reducing the power consumption of the chip, optimizing

 the memory footprint of the software, or leveraging distributed computing to

-speed up the generation of device models.
+speed up the generation of chip models.

-which a chip can operate.
+which the chip can operate.